-There were many different innovations and breakthroughs in the 1980s that affected the fishing industry in different ways.
+Many different innovations and breakthroughs in the 1980s affected the fishing industry in different ways.
 Fishing rods had traditionally been made of heavy fiberglass material, but engineers began experimenting with a new material known as carbon fiber that was more lightweight and still strong enough to bend and flex in a way that was perfect for fishing rods.

 This carbon fiber material would pave the way for various other parts and components in the fishing industry, especially inside fishing reels.
 Carbon fiber was originally produced in the 1980s by aerospace scientists who were working to create a material that was strong and lightweight that could be implemented in a number of ways on aircraft.

-The term HT-100 comes from the testing procedures that Penn orchestrated to determine the strength and durability of this new carbon fiber material.
-The “HT” stands for “High Tech” and the number 100 is a reference to the rigorous testing that the material went through right after it was developed.
+The term HT-100 comes from Penn’s testing procedures to determine the strength and durability of this new carbon fiber material.
+The “HT” stands for “High Tech” and the number 100 refers to the rigorous testing that the material went through right after it was developed.